• Skip to primary navigation

 Measurement details for the templates.

-Measurements in case you need to draw out your own gingerbread house shapes but the printable version is above!
+Measurements in case you need to draw out your own gingerbread house shapes, but the printable version is above!

 • Print out and cut out the gingerbread house pattern.